I’ve found some of the most powerful components that will make the best gaming PC build under $1500 dollars on the internet.

 The purpose of this build was to allow you to play 2k games at 60 FPS for years to come but if you want too, this build is also very viable for 4k gaming.
 Games should run at 60FPS at 4k fine this year, but in the future, you might experience framerate dips (still can easily get years out of this build).
 If you are looking for the best 4k build please check out my $2000 build as that thing is really optimized for 4k.

-A Really High Quality Power Supply That Should Sufficiently Power The Build Check The Current Price
+A Really High Quality 80+ GOLD 650W Power Supply That Should Sufficiently Power The Build

-A Complete Monster That Can Even Handle 2k With Ease!
-Check The Current Price
+A Complete Monster That Can Even Handle 2k and 4k Gaming With Ease!

-A Pretty Awesome CPU That Can Easily Handle Most CPU Related Activities Check The Current Price
+A Pretty Awesome CPU That Can Easily Handle Most CPU Related Activities and overclock!

 I understand not everyone is going to want this case (for whatever reasons), so I’ve included a link below that will allow you to find other cases that should be compatible with this build.
 If you do have any questions about whether or not a case will house this build, please leave a comment.
 This case also doesn’t allow for the use of an optical drive, so if that’s something you’re thinking of getting you should check out another case.